 Application Deadline for FALL 2022: January 15, 2022

 The Psychology Department at California State University, Stanislaus, would like to thank you for your interest in our Master's programs in Psychology.
 We offer two Masters Degrees, a Master of Arts in Psychology (MA) and a Master of Science (MS) in Psychology.
 In the MS program, we offer training to become a Marriage and Family Therapist, with two tracks: Behavior Analysis and Counseling.
-In the MA program, we offer two areas of concentration: General and Behavior Analysis.
+In the MA program, we offer two areas: General and Behavior Analysis Concentration.

 The MA General program is a 30-semester unit program designed to prepare students for acceptance into Ph.D. programs in Psychology.
 Successful completion of the MA involves coursework and thesis research.
 The student may choose from a variety of psychology courses (with faculty approval) to fulfill the requirements.
 Full-time students typically finish the MA in two years.